 (c) the applicant has been struck off the roll of legal practitioners in this State or elsewhere in the Commonwealth.

+[Clause 7 amended by No. 58 of 2010 s.
+176.]

 8. Disqualification of bodies corporate

-The Board shall not grant a licence on the application of a body corporate if —
+The Commissioner shall not grant a licence on the application of a body corporate if —

 (a) any director of the body corporate would have been disqualified under clause 7 from obtaining a licence in his own right if the application had been made by him;